US Naval Academy in Annapolis locked down after receiving threats

 The United States Naval Academy in Annapolis, Maryland was locked down on Thursday evening and local authorities are investigating threats made at the school.

-This story is developing and will be updated.
 Just The News has reached out to the Naval Academy for comment.

 Misty Severi is a news reporter for Just The News.
 You can follow her on X for more coverage.